 (Android, iOS)

 MY3 allows users to create a network of three loved ones.
 They can connect with these people when they are feeling upset or need someone to talk to.
 This app helps you create a safety plan.
-It allows users to identify warning signs and triggers and coping strategies.
+It allows users to identify warning signs and triggers, as well as coping strategies.
 It also outlines a support network the user can utilize.
 The hope is that the user will recognize a warning sign and then reach out to one of the three people in their support network for assistance.

 Stay Alive